-Sure.(sigh) I don't know.
+Sure.
+I don't know.
 I don't know what I'm thinking.
-I'm thinking there's something wrong with our country.
+I'm thinking there's something wrong...
 Something terribly wrong.
-It's sick.
-And the people who should be helping are just as sick as the people they're supposed to be curing.
-Profit before family.
-Profit before friends.
-Profit before medicine.
-Profit before people.
-They ain't seeing or thinking straight.
-We're all drinking from the same fuckin well and I thought that before I'd drink from the well I'd GOFB.
+We got to a place where we don't know what real news is anymore... where the American dream is confused with the corporate dream... where a business tycoon can use that disillusionment with the establishment and the news to tweet lies and get elected to the highest seats of power.
+Constitution...
+I don't even know if that's important anymore.
+I wish there was a Superman... but there isn't.
+We're all drinking from the same well and I thought that before I'd drink from the well I'd GOFB.

 Jami gives her a puzzled look.
-She answers his look--
+She answers his look-

-Get on the fuckin bus. (beat) I tried to write about these kinda things and was told it wasn't news and that I had to be more respectful of our advertisers. (beat) After a while, to get stories published I adopted a tough, internal editor that vetted all the stories that might prevent me from gettin published.
+Get on the fuckin bus.
+I tried to write about these kinda things and was told it wasn't news and that I had to be more respectful of our advertisers.

+A silence.

+After a while, to get stories published I adopted a tough, internal editor that vetted all the stories that might prevent me from gettin published.
 No one had to tell me to stay away from the real news.
-I did it myself.
-Just to be published.
-(MORE)
+I just did it to get published.
 Found myself writing things that distracted, entertained, or reinforced the corporate agenda, but not what I had always dreamed of doing as a writer.
 Not the real, unbiased, hard-hitting news that is so crucial to a true democracy.
 Something sick about that.
+Something really sick about that.

+Stevie laughs.
+Then-

-Something really sick about that. (beat) By insane crazy luck I met these guys doing their own thing as they travelled around California creating music and art that challenged what sometimes feels like a corporate takeover of our country.
-Of our minds.
+By insane crazy luck I met these guys doing their own thing as they travelled around California creating music and art that challenged what sometimes feels like a corporate takeover of our country.
+Our minds.
 Our dreams.
 Did a story on'em.
 Paper rejected it.
 Dismissed them as, you know, crazies.
-Did a lot of soulsearching after that. (beat) Yup.
+Did a lot of soulsearching after that.

+Stevie nods.

+Yup.
 I looked beyond my fears, way beyond my fears, my fear of failure, my fear of gettin hurt, my fear of not being published, my fear of poverty.
 I looked hard and you know what I saw?

+After a moment Stevie answers-

-(Beat) Myself.
+Myself.
 Myself, trying to break free of this prison I had confined myself in.
+That kid who wanted to write for all the right reasons but had somehow lost her way.

+Stevie smiles.

+I quit.
+Cashed everything in and asked if I could join these crazies on their journey and here I am.

+Stevie faces Jami.

-That kid who wanted to write for all the right reasons but had somehow lost her way. (beat) I quit.
-Cashed everything in and asked if I could join these crazies on their journey and here I am. (regards Jami) Here we are.
-Turns out they had been talkin about a trip across America for a bit but that they just didn't have the cash to fix the bus.
-Gave them what I had and we fixed the bus and took off. (beat) Guess by insane crazy luck it all worked out.
+Here we are.
+Turns out they had been talkin about a trip across America for a bit but didn't have the cash to fix the bus.
+Gave them what I had and we fixed the bus and took off.

+Guess by insane crazy luck it all worked out.